Purdue-CS193/homework-0-azajzon/index.md

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

 Hello CS193
+- I love that this class will prepare for real life scenarios
+- I will learn valuable skills that are applicable and extremely useful in the field
+- I like that I will have more experience with tools introduced in the class

 ```markdown
 Syntax highlighted code block